bendtherules/bendtherules.github.com/posts/function-name-binding.md

 2. What about INSIDE scope?
 From the previous snippet, it seems like we are indeed able to call it using `hello()` within the function.
 But how is this working?

     There are 2 possible ways this can work -

-    a.
-There is no `hello` defined within the function (INSIDE), but its closure scope (OUTSIDE ) has the variable `hello`.
+    A. There is no `hello` defined within the function (INSIDE), but its closure scope (OUTSIDE ) has the variable `hello`.
 So, when we try to access `hello` within the function, it just returns the value from OUTSIDE scope.
     That also means - if you change the value of the variable `hello` in outer scope, it will also change within inner scope.
 Example -
     ```js
-    function hello(
+    function hello() {
+      hello() // will this work?
+    }
+    hello = 123
     ```
+    B. wsdsdsd

 # Func expression and Arrow function